 Why Are ACT Aspire Practice Tests Hard to Find?

-There aren't any ACT Aspire prep books available to buy currently.
+There aren't many ACT Aspire prep books available.
 Image via Angel Franco/The New York Times.

-For a student preparing for the ACT, there are dozens if not hundreds of practice tests they could find.
+A student preparing for the ACT could find dozens, if not hundreds, of practice tests.
 The ACT itself releases practice tests, tutoring companies write their own, and prep books often contain at least two full-length practice tests.

 So what about Aspire?
 Why are there so few practice tests for it?